Bhakti yoga: Bhagavad Gita

-Bhakti yoga is one of three yoga taught in Bhagavad Gita.
-Bhakti yoga is, according to Peter Bishop, a devotee's loving devotion to a personal god as the path for spirituality.
-The other two paths are jnana yoga, the path of wisdom where the individual pursues knowledge and introspective self-understanding as spiritual practice, while karma yoga is path of virtuous action (karma) neither expecting reward nor consequence for doing the right thing, or nishkama karma.
+Bhakti yoga is one of three yogas taught in Bhagavad Gita.
+Bhakti yoga is a devotee's loving devotion to a personal god as the path for spirituality.
+The other two paths are jnana yoga and karma yoga.
+Jnana yoga is the path of wisdom where the individual pursues knowledge and introspective self-understanding as spiritual practice, and karma yoga is the path of virtuous action (karma) where one acts without expecting rewards or consequences, also known as nishkama karma.
 Later, new movements within Hinduism added raja yoga as the fourth spiritual path, but this is not universally accepted as distinct to other three.

 Srimad Bhagavatam (Bhagavata Purana)

-The Bhagavata Purana is a popular and influential text in the Vaishnavism traditions, and it discusses Ishvara pranidhana (devotion to a personal god).
+The Bhagavata Purana is a popular and influential text in the Vaishnavism traditions.
+It discusses Ishvara pranidhana (devotion to a personal god).
 The Sanskrit text presents various modes of bhakti specifically to incarnations of Vishnu, particularly in terms of "Narayana, Krishna".
 According to Edwin Bryant, and other scholars, the Bhakti yoga taught in this text is inspired by Yoga Sutras of Patanjali and Bhagavad Gita, and they focus on "the ultimate truths of the individual self and its loving relationship with a personal god".
 The presentation in the Bhagavata Purana is not in abstract terms, but through "charming and delightful tales that capture the heart and mind", the goal of Bhakti yoga, states Bryant.

 The Uddhava Gita, which is the eleventh book of the Bhagavata Purana, discusses bhakti through a dialogue between Lord Krishna and Uddhava, his devotee.
-This text highlights the pure devotion and bhakti the gopis of Vrindavan had for Lord Krishna.
+This text highlights the pure devotion and bhakti that the gopis of Vrindavan had for Lord Krishna.